Standard library

 m2 content money

-## Returns the biggest of the two arguments.
+## Returns the bigger of the two arguments.

 m1 content money,